fridolinvii/SignalCommander/README.md

 ```
 systemctl status transmission-daemon
 ```
 You need to do some additional changes.
-TO do so stop the *transmission-daemon*
+T do so stop the *transmission-daemon*
 ```
-sudo systemctl start transmission-daemon
+sudo systemctl stop transmission-daemon
 ```
 Edit the file
 ```